jesperbagge/minio-cookbook/README.md

 # Install a 4-node minio cluster on Ubuntu 18.04.4 LTS
-The following steps needs to be performed on every node that should constitute the cluster.
-Every node should have the same configuration file, ensuring that all nodes have the same access keys.

-## Prerequisites
 The preferred way (or atleast most convenient) to go about setting up a distributed Minio cluster is to name your nodes in a range-like manner, i.e. node1, node2, node3, node4, etc...
 You will see why this is convenient later when we create our configuration file.